🚧 法线贴图

 # Tangent Space to World Space

 I mentioned it briefly in the lighting tutorial, that we were doing our lighting calculation in "world space".
 This meant that the entire scene was oriented with respect to the world's coordinate system.
 When we pull the normal data from our normal texture, all the normals are in what's known as pointing roughly in the positive z direction.
 That means that our lighting calculation thinks all of the surfaces of our models are facing in roughly the same direction.
-This is referred to as tangent space.
+This is referred to as tangent space

 If we remember the lighting-tutorial, we used the vertex normal to indicate the direction of the surface.
-It turns out we can use that to transform our normals from tangent space into world space.
-In order to do that we need to draw from the depths of linear algebra.
+It turns out we can use that to transform our normals from tangent space

 We can create a matrix that represents a coordinate system using 3 vectors that are perpendicular (or orthonormal) to each other.
 Basically we define the x, y, and z axes of our coordinate system.